Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Introduction

-We will generalize this statement to the case of non-smooth $P$ in Section~\ref{SubsecRealPrType} by a similar proof.
+Next, given an operator $P\in\Psib^m$ with real homogeneous principal symbol $p$, we need to study the singularities for solutions $u\in\Hb^{-\infty}$ of $Pu=f\in\Hb^{\sigma-m+1}$ within the characteristic set $\Sigma=p^{-1}(0)$ of $u$; note that elliptic regularity gives $u\in\Hb^{\sigma+1}$ microlocally off $\Sigma$.
+Let us assume that $dp\neq 0$ at $\Sigma$ so that $\Sigma$ is a smooth conic codimension $1$ submanifold of $\Tb^*M\wozero$.
+The \emph{real principal type propagation of singularities}, in the setting of closed manifolds originally due to Duistermaat and H\"ormander \cite{DuistermaatHormanderFIO2}, then states that $\WFb^\sigma(u)$ is invariant under the flow of the Hamilton vector field $H_p$ of $p$.
+In other words, $\WFb^\sigma(u)$ is the union of maximally extended \emph{null-bicharacteristics} of $P$, which are by definition flow lines of $H_p$.
+We recall the key idea of the proof using a positive commutator argument in \S\ref{SubsecRealPrType}.
+In this section, we will then generalize this statement and the commutator proof to the case of non-smooth $P$.
 Since $P$ now only acts on a certain range of b-Sobolev spaces, the allowed degrees $\sigma$ of regularity that we can propagate have bounds both from above and from below in terms of the regularity $s$ of the coefficients of $P$; also, since non-smooth operators like the ones given by symbols as in \eqref{EqIntroNonsmoothEx} have very restricted mapping properties on low or negative order spaces, see~\eqref{EqIntroNonsmoothMap}, we need to assume higher regularity $\Hb^s$ of the coefficients of $P$ when we want to propagate low regularity $\Hb^\sigma$ of solutions $u$.
 The main bookkeeping overhead of the proof of the propagation of singularities thus comes from the need to make sense of all compositions, dual pairings, adjoints and actions of non-smooth operators that appear in the course of the positive commutator argument.
-On a more technical side, we will be choosing most operators in the argument ($A,B,E,G$ in the above notation) to be smooth ones and thus have to absorb certain non-smooth terms into an additional error term $F$ of symbolic order $2\sigma$, which would render the above argument invalid; by judiciously choosing $B$ and $E$, we can however ensure that the symbol of $F$ in fact has a sign, thus the additional term $\la Fu,u\ra$ appearing in \eqref{EqIntroPosComm} can be bounded by a version of the sharp G\aa rding inequality which we will prove in Section~\ref{SubsecSharpGarding}.